 To achieve and scale reliable security, defense measures in alignment with the controls must be automated, removing the human component as a roadblock to effective security.

-Actively manage (inventory, track, and correct) all software on the network so that only authorized software is installed and can execute, and that all unauthorized and unmanaged software is found and prevented from installation or execution.
+Actively manage (inventory, track, and correct) all software (operating systems and applications) on the network so that only authorized software is installed and can execute, and that unauthorized and unmanaged software is found and prevented from installation or execution.

-Collect, manage and analyze audit logs of events that could help detect, understand, or recover from an attack.
+Collect, alert, review, and retain audit logs of events that could help detect, understand, or recover from an attack.

-Establish, implement and actively manage (track, report on, correct) the security configuration of network infrastructure devices using a rigorous configuration management and change control process in order to prevent attackers from exploiting vulnerable services and settings.
+Establish, implement, and actively manage (track, report, correct) network devices, in order to prevent attackers from exploiting vulnerable network services and access points.

 The processes and tools used to prevent data exfiltration, mitigate the effects of exfiltrated data and ensure the privacy and integrity of sensitive information.

-Manage the security life cycle of all in-house developed and acquired software in order to prevent, detect and correct security weaknesses.
+Manage the security life cycle of in-house developed, hosted, or acquired software to prevent, detect, and remediate security weaknesses before they can impact the enterprise.

 As proud members of CIS and front-line cybersecurity veterans, Truvantis can help you to create a robust security foundation that complies with the CIS Controls standard.